shadowed1/Chard/README.md

 - *Requires Developer Mode* <br>
 - *Untested with Brunch Toolchain, Chromebrew, and dev_install.* <br>
 - *Please do not install without a USB recovery as this is under rapid development, mistakes happen, and bugs will exist (for now)!* <br>
+- *Requires 8GB of storage, 2GB of RAM, and an internet connection.*
 - GUI apps are still being worked on.
 - Can technically work on any Linux based distro; not just ChromeOS.